What refers to Anti Money Laundering and what are the last regulatory requirements

 Since entering into it’s force, GDPR made certain rules for retention of personal data for the customers.
 All services provided by BASIS ID that require data processing will request your clients to give a specific consent to use of the provided data in an obvious form and with the links to the necessary documentation.
 Also, we have created a convenient widget, which is also available for our clients, that lets users practice their legal rights regarding their personal data.
 A user fills a simple form which will categorize their request, accordingly to the rights given by the GDPR, in order to effectively react to any kind of inquiries.

 Satisfying the more and more prudential regulations that cover all the types of financial entities including the online gambling companies can be a serious task.
 All financial institutions covered by the legislation have the same obligations for establishing a system that will ensure compliance with the AML Laws.
 Whereas huge financial corporations have the necessary financial and human resources, the rise in the cost of customer onboarding defined by the need of high-end software solutions and the need for high-qualified personnel can have a serious impact to startup companies in the area of fintech, companies with limited budgets and limited access to personnel.
-BASIS ID provides solution that keeps up with the regulatory standards and best prudential practices in order to offer complete solution with acceptable costs.
+BASIS ID provides KYC and AML Solution that keeps up with the regulatory standards and best prudential practices in order to offer complete solution with acceptable costs.
 Also, the solution provides your company with added value, in events of unsuccessful verification attempt, the customers are not rejected – but a request is sent for uploading or amending necessary information.
 We believe that in that way we turn the compliance with the regulations from costs to benefit for the business, prevent the business of losing profits and investments.

 At the end, companies consider compliance as a very expensive hurdle that adds no value for the business.
 But, looking at the bigger picture, we believe that even a single company involved in criminal activities – money laundering or breaching the personal data protection laws, greatly increases the general level of risk, and thus the stability of the financial system in whole can be seriously impaired.
 The company involved in such activities always faces the risk of regulatory sanctions and reputational risk that may threaten the stability of the company.
 But more importantly, involvement of companies in such activities harms the reputation of a specific geographical market, industry niche, as it provides space for unhealthy competition among the financial companies and eventually bring scandals out.